Reading

 “You may perhaps be brought to acknowledge that it is very well worthwhile to be tormented for two or three years of one’s life, for the sake of being able to read all the rest of it.” – Jane Austen (Northanger Abbey, 1818)

 “You must read as you live: promiscuously.
 You must go…to the local libraries and scan the shelves, pulling things out randomly, thumbing the pages, reading the openings, and allowing your eyes to wander where they will.
 Take shopping bags, backpacks, with you.
 Fill them up.
 Bring them home.
 Some things will command your attention for more than a minute; those that don’t, take back.
-Reading must be violently fickle, experimental, capricious, and even dangerous.” – Willard Speigelman (“Reading,” from Seven Pleasures: Essays on Ordinary Happiness, 2009)
+Reading must be violently fickle, experimental, capricious, and even dangerous.” – Willard Spiegelman (“Reading,” from Seven Pleasures: Essays on Ordinary Happiness, 2009)

-“A book, like a person, has its fortunes with one; is lucky or unlucky in the precise moment of its falling in our way, and often by some happy accident counts with us for something more othan its independent value.” – Walter Pater (Marius the Epicurean, 1885)
+“A book, like a person, has its fortunes with one; is lucky or unlucky in the precise moment of its falling in our way, and often by some happy accident counts with us for something more than its independent value.” – Walter Pater (Marius the Epicurean, 1885)

 “…there are books meant for daytime reading and books that can be read only at night.” – Milan Kundera (The Unbearable Lightness of Being)

-“Let us admit that reading…is just a drug that we cannot do without – who…does not know the restlessness that attackes him when he has been severed from reading too long, the apprehension and irritability, and the sigh of relief which the sight of a printed page extracts from him? – And so let us be no more vainglorious than the poor slaves of the hypodermic needle or the pint-pot.” – Somerset Maugham (“The Book Bag,” 1951)
+“Let us admit that reading…is just a drug that we cannot do without – who…does not know the restlessness that attacks him when he has been severed from reading too long, the apprehension and irritability, and the sigh of relief which the sight of a printed page extracts from him? – And so let us be no more vainglorious than the poor slaves of the hypodermic needle or the pint-pot.” – Somerset Maugham (“The Book Bag,” 1951)

 “Whenever I have come out without a book in my pocket I have been put to the expense of buying one before I have got through the day.
 On the whole, perhaps the best thing to do is to give up the idea of giving up reading.” – Daniel George (“The Reading Habit,” 1954)